 Check that each quote confirms how long the builder will take to complete the works (preferably with an available start date and a guaranteed completion date) and includes a detailed construction schedule to back this up.
 Then compare.
 The longer the works will take, the more you will pay in rent which increases the overall cost of the build.

-Step 6: Assess the Builder’s Understanding of Your Plans
+Step 6: Assess the Builder’s Expertise & Understanding of Your Plans

-Look for indications in each quote that the builder has taken the time to carefully read and consider your plans and understand your design.
+Look for indications in each quote that the builder has taken the time to carefully read and consider your plans, understands your design and has the expertise and experience needed to complete your project to the required standard.
 It’s a good sign if the builder has included advice on specific aspects of the construction to improve quality or buildability or save costs without comprising the design.
-This is not only useful advice for you, but also indicates that the builder has invested the necessary time to understand your project in detail and therefore accurately quote it.
+This is not only useful advice for you, but also indicates that the builder has the expertise and invested the necessary time to understand your project in detail and therefore accurately quote and deliver it.

 Bonus Tip